elyalvarado/elyalvarado/README.md

 * Resourcefulness

 While there are many other values that I care about, these are the ones that I'll probably choose given any conflict between other values.

-## My Strengths
-There are many online questionnaires that can help you understand your strengths.
-In my case I took the [University of Toronto Strengths Based Resiliency SSQ-72](https://strengthsbasedresilience.com/)

-And this are my [results](https://strengthsbasedresilience.com/assessments/feedback/BQMlgWq9L7):

-**Signature Strength Questionnaire (SSQ-72)**

-* **Appreciation of Beauty & Excellence**: You are very good at perceiving and appreciating beauty and excellence in many areas of life, from nature to art to mathematics to science.
-Display of excellence inspires you.
-You love to incorporate things of beauty in your surroundings.
-You feel at ease when you are amid art or watching a great performance.
-* **Fairness, Equity & Justice**: You treat everyone fairly.
-You stand up for others when they are bullied or ridiculed.
-You care genuinely about the welfare of others, even those you do not know personally.
-You do not make excuses to justify your mistakes and you do not let your personal feelings influence your decisions about other people.
-You give everyone a fair chance.
-With those who make the right decisions, you follow them as a role model.
-* **Forgiveness & Mercy**: You never hold grudges and good at letting go of wrong-doing of others.
-You forgive easily those who have offended or hurt you and once you forgive, you stay committed to it and rarely bring up the hurt again - because you don't not believe in revenge and always give others a second chance.
-* **Hope, Optimism & Future-mindedness**: Despite challenges and setbacks, you always remain hopeful that things will work out eventually.
-You feel and believe that if you use all your resources and work hard, you will achieve your goals.
-Therefore, a setback or a challenge does not dampen your spirits easily - because it doesn't affect each and every aspect of your life.
-For you, a low grade on an exam is a setback but it doesn't ruin your whole academic performance.
-This realistic perceptive allows you to see the best, yet most realistic, aspects of the situation.
-You plan for the future with good cheer and with sustained effort.
-* **Love of Learning**: You love to learn new things -- in school or on your own.
-You make very good use of opportunities where you can gain knowledge about skills, concepts, ideas, and facts.
-You have always enjoyed school and reading.
-When it comes to learning, you are persistent; even if you get frustrated or distracted, you refocus and don't give up until you have mastered the topic or skill.

 ### What I value on a team